 - Owner, The Quadrillion (full service marketing, training, and image development firm)

 - Events Manager, Georgia Center for Continuing Education, University of Georgia

 - Associate Director of Development, Terry College of Business, University of Georgia

 You must apply.
-Applications are accepted up to the 3rd Friday of Fall and Spring semesters.
+Applications are accepted up to November 1 of Fall semester and April 1 of Spring semester.

 Requirements include completion of the core courses to build skill in design thinking for consumer well-being plus courses from across campus related to the student's chosen substantive or content area to build domain expertise.
 The major includes 13 hours of core courses, 15 hours in the substantive/content area, 9 hours from FACS, 12 hours of major electives (with 6 from FACS), and 13 hours of general electives.